 The character of Joachim, recast and slightly renamed, from his appearance in the original "Space Seed".
 The Expanded Universe attempted to cover this by claiming that the considerably younger looking Joachim seen in the movie is actually the son of the original Joachim, while Word of God suggested the movie version is Khan's son, and was merely named in honour of the original, who was his closest friend and ally during the Eugenics Wars (and is presumably dead by the time of the movie).

 An early script for Star Trek VI: The Undiscovered Country featured Lt.
 Saavik as a bridge officer, with Kim Cattrall cast to play her.
-Cattrall objected to being the third actress to portray Saavik (and Roddenberry objected to Saavik being a traitor), but then accepted when the character was rewritten to being a previously unknown Vulcan.
+Cattrall objected to being the third actress to portray Saavik (and Roddenberry objected to Saavik being revealed as a traitor), but then accepted when the character was rewritten to being a previously unknown Vulcan named Valeris (and at least one piece of marketing, the film's Novelization, included an unfilmed scene in which Valeris meets Saavik, in order to reduce the Expy factor.

-Terrence Howard was replaced by Don Cheadle for the Iron Man sequel.
-Given a funny Lampshade Hanging in his first appearance, when Rhodes testifies against Tony in a senate hearing.
+Terrence Howard played Colonel Rhodes in Iron Man.
+But in the sequels, the role is played by Don Cheadle.
+Given a funny Lampshade Hanging in his first appearance in Iron Man 2, when Rhodes testifies against Tony Stark in a senate hearing.
 Tony says "I didn't expect to see you here" and Rhodes replies "Well, it's me, so just drop it, okay?"

 Ruffalo claimed he and Norton had a private joke that Bruce Banner was their generation's Hamlet, with every actor in their age group destined to try his hand at it.